-(91) a. do avtomobil-ja b. do samochod-u c. do aut-a

-to car-GEN.SG to car-GEN.SG to car-GEN.SG

-'to the car' 'to the car' 'to the car'
+(91) a. do avtomobil-ja b. do samochod-u c. do aut-a to car-GEN.SG to car-GEN.SG to the car' to the car'

 Given the form of the other vocabulary insertion rules, it is not possible to have one rule for this goal genitive and the source genitive (e.g. [Become] \rightarrow genitive).
-Since with do the referent of the figure argument does not have to end in the ground argument - it can be located just near the ground argument -, I assume that the stative head has a Proximityfeature.
+Since with do the referent of the figure argument does not have to end in the ground argument - it can be located just near the ground argument -, I assume that the stative head has a Proximity-feature.
 This feature stands for the union of the interior and the proximal exterior region of the prepositional complement.
 Given this assumption, the vocabulary insertion rule in (92) then correctly prevents accusative markers from appearing on the complement of the preposition do because they are less specific than the goal genitive markers.